Battle of Turtle Gut Inlet: Battle

 Late on the afternoon of June 28, a lookout on Kingfisher spotted Nancy sailing toward Cape May and began chase, followed by Orpheus.

-Nancy, and the pursuing British, were spotted by the American lookout at Cape May.
+Nancy, and the pursuing British ships, were spotted by the American lookout at Cape May.
 Captain Barry, on Lexington, received a message by flag code from Nancy that she needed help.
 Barry in turn signaled Reprisal and Wasp and then met with their captains to plan a response.

 Longboats from Lexington, Wasp, and Reprisal, led by Lieutenant Richard Wickes, set out to assist Nancy.

-In the early hours of June 29, pursued by the British Orpheus and Kingfisher and blocked from entering the Delaware Bay, Nancy headed for the nearby Turtle Gut Inlet in a heavy fog.
-She soon ran aground, while the larger British ships were kept to deeper waters.

-Although still out of range but sailing closer, the British shelled Nancy, while the Americans attempted to salvage the cargo, especially the gunpowder kegs.
+In the early hours of June 29, pursued by Orpheus and Kingfisher and blocked from entering the Delaware Bay, Nancy headed for the nearby Turtle Gut Inlet in a heavy fog.
+She soon ran aground, while the larger British ships were forced to stay in deeper waters.
+Although still out of range but sailing closer, the British fired at Nancy, while the Americans attempted to salvage the cargo, especially the gunpowder kegs.
 Barry organized the crews into two operations.
 One group returned cannon fire to keep the British from boarding.
 The other transferred the cargo onto longboats and rowed to shore where local residents helped unload and secure it behind the dunes.